bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div style="font-size: 1.0rem" class="release-feature-authors">Character model and animations are royalty free assets from Mixamo.
 </div>

-With the new [`play_with_transition`] method on the [`AnimationPlayer`] component, you can now specify a transition duration during which the new animation will be linearly blended with the currently playing animation, which weight will decrease during that duration until it reaches `0.0`.
+With the new [`play_with_transition`] method on the [`AnimationPlayer`] component, you can now specify a transition duration during which the new animation will be linearly blended with the currently playing animation, whose weight will decrease during that duration until it reaches `0.0`.

 ```rust
 #[derive(Component, Default)]